Chapter 6: The bones of the upper limb

 The body of the scapula is triangular and has a concave costal surface (subscapular fossa) applied to the thorax and a dorsal surface, which is divided by the spine of the bone.
 The smaller superior part is the supraspinous fossa, and the inferior portion is the infraspinous fossa.
 The superior border of the scapula has the suprascapular notch.
 The medial border, usually convex, can be seen and felt.
 The inferior angle and the medial border usually ossify from separate epiphysial centers.
 The superior part of the lateral border ends in the infraglenoid tubercle.
 The superolateral part of the scapula is the location of the piriform glenoid cavity for articulation with the head of the humerus.
 The supraglenoid tubercle lies superior to the cavity.

 The spine of the scapula projects horizontally posteriorward from the body of the bone, and its crest can be felt subcutaneously.
 The trapezius and deltoid are attached to the crest.
 The lateral aspect of the spine is called the acromion, which articulates with the clavicle.
 The acromion is a subcutaneous process of the scapula, and it ossifies independently.
-Clinically the arm is measured from the tip of the acromion to the lateral epicondyle of the humerus.
+Clinically the arm is measured from the angle of the acromion to the lateral epicondyle of the humerus.

 The coracoid process projects anteriorward and can be felt indistinctly inferior to the junction of the lateral and intermediate thirds of the clavicle.
 It is usually ossified from two epiphysial centers.